maxwlang/accomplice-v2/readme.md

 - Support re-syncing single channel with /leaderboard synchronize
 - Use redis where it makes sense
 - On start look for left servers

+## Known issues
+  - Fix issue where gif emotes are registered as non-gif custom emotes

 ## Commands (Complete)
 - /tracker - Trackers are used to track reaction events.